More sun as we start to warm Wednesday

 SYRACUSE, N.Y.
-(WSYR-TV) – Comfortably cool air sticks around into the start of August, but do we need to worry about any rain?
+(WSYR-TV) – Comfortable air sticks around into the second day of August, but do we need to worry about any rain?
 Find out what we are thinking below…

-July 2023 is officially in the books.
-Where did the month in Syracuse rank among the last one hundred and twenty odd Julys?
-Click here to find out.

 Winning Wednesday!